aornt/blabel2/README.md

 It is also possible to select your own preset configurations on other locations bij selecting them with the preset-filechooser button.
 These are non-persistent and have to be manually selected each session you want to use them.

 In the fixed-width field you can set a fixed length in millimeters.
 This is the length of a single label.
 If repeat is used then the total length is the repeat x the fixed length.
 The mimimum length is the combined length of the images that are used in the label.
 If you want to go shorter then you have to change the size of the images.
 If the fixed length is not enough to accomodate the text and the images then the text is cut off at the right and the field with the actual length becomes red as a warning.
 You can shorten the text or choose a smaller font in order to fit it in the fixed lenght

-There is a limitation on the length the pixelbuffer and therefore the maximum tapelength is about 6100 mm.

 It is possible to change the standard search location of the map of the preset-configurations and the images in the configuration window. it is just for convenience.

 The image files can be anywhere and the complete path is saved in the preset.

 Presetconfiguration files can also be anywhere.
 If you locate them elsewhere it is just more clicking through the directory tree.